Monster movie: Kaiju era (1954–1975)

-During the 1950s, Japanese film studio Toho produce their first successful kaiju films.
+During the 1950s, Japanese film studio Toho produced their first successful kaiju films.
 Their first successful kaiju film was Godzilla (1954), which adapted the nuclear concept from The Beast from 20,000 Fathoms from a Japanese perspective, rooted in real-life Japanese historical events, such as the atomic bombings of Hiroshima and Nagasaki in 1945 and the Daigo Fukuryū Maru incident in 1954.
 The film's success spawned the Godzilla franchise, the longest-running film franchise in history.
 The titular monster has become a cultural icon, and one of the most recognizable monsters in cinema history.
 It also inspired a wave of kaiju films, such as Rodan from this time.

 Godzilla, King of the Monsters!
 (1956), a re-edited Americanized version of Godzilla for the North American market, notably inspired Steven Spielberg when he was a youth.
 He described Godzilla as "the most masterful of all the dinosaur movies" because "it made you believe it was really happening."

 A parallel development during this era was the rise of the Z movie, films made outside the organized motion picture industry with ultra-low budgets.
 Grade-Z monster movies such as Plan 9 from Outer Space (1959) and The Creeping Terror (1964) are often listed among the worst films ever made because of their inept acting and amateurish special effects.

 After 1960, American monster movies were less popular, yet were still produced.
 However, Japanese kaiju films were popular during this decade.
 In 1962, King Kong vs. Godzilla was a kaiju film produced by Toho featuring both Godzilla and King Kong.
 In 1965, Japanese studio Daiei Film started their own kaiju franchise to rival that of Godzilla, in the form of Gamera.

 Ray Harryhausen continued to work on a number of films such as The Valley of Gwangi (1969), while Toho continued production of Godzilla and other kaiju films like Mothra (1961).

 The Monster Times film magazine was founded in 1972.
 In 1973, The Monster Times conducted a poll to determine the most popular screen monster.
 Godzilla was voted the most popular movie monster, beating Count Dracula, King Kong, the Wolf Man, the Mummy, the Creature from the Black Lagoon, and Frankenstein's monster.